Ice sheet surface processes

 The Greenland Ice Sheet has recently become the single largest cryospheric contributor to global sea-level rise primarily due to enhanced surface melt.
-I use a combination of remote sensing, targeted field campaigns and climate modeling to constrain processes that are responsible for ice sheet mass loss.
-Research questions include (1) how much do snowline fluctuations amplify surface melt?
-(Ryan et al., 2020, Sci.
-Adv.), (2) to what extent do particulates such as dust, black carbon and ice algae determine surface albedo?
-(Ryan et al., 2018, Nat.
-Comm.), and (3) how much snow falls on the ice sheet?
-(Ryan et al., 2020, JGR-Atmospheres).
-Two of these studies were cited in Chapter 3 of the IPCC’s recent (Sept.
-2019) Special Report on the Ocean and Cryosphere in a Changing Climate and have led to refinements in climate models used to forecast future ice sheet contributions to global sea-level rise.
+We use remote sensing, climate modeling, and fieldwork to constrain key processes that are responsible for ice sheet mass loss.
+Research topics include melt-albedo feedbacks, clouds radiative effects, and snowfall.
+Two studies on this research topic were cited in Chapter 3 of the IPCC’s recent (Sept.
+2019) Special Report on the Ocean and Cryosphere in a Changing Climate and have led to refinements in climate models used to forecast ice sheet contributions to global sea-level rise.

 Coastal sea ice

-Coastal sea ice (also known as landfast or shorefast ice) is an important platform for human subsistence food production and transport in the Arctic.
-As the climate warms, residents local to the Arctic report that it is breaking up earlier in the year and is thinner than it was a few decades ago.
-These environmental changes threaten the sustainability of wildlife and traditional human activities that depend on coastal ice.
-This project seeks to combine remote sensing with Indigenous knowledge to understand how transportation and subsistence hunting opportunities have been impacted by diminishing coastal ice thickness in Uummannaq Bay, West Greenland.
-The co-produced knowledge will provide a new understanding of community resilience to climate change and inform local and institutional adaptation strategies to rapidly changing environmental and social contexts.
-The first paper from this project was recently published (Cooley et al., 2020, Nat.
-Climate Change).
+Coastal sea ice (also known as landfast or shorefast ice) is an important platform for communities in the Arctic.
+We combine remote sensing with Indigenous knowledge to understand how transportation and subsistence hunting opportunities have been impacted by diminishing coastal ice in Greenland, Canada, and Alaska.
+The knowledge produced by this project will provide a new understanding of community resilience to climate change and inform local and institutional adaptation strategies to rapidly changing environmental and social contexts.